Email:

 In §13 of the Prolegomena Kant argues that incongruent counterparts pose a paradox for a view according to which space and time are qualities of things in themselves.
 He argues that a solution of this paradox requires that objects must be thought of as appearances.
 I reconstruct Kant's argument drawing on the way in which he contrasts his model of cognition to Leibniz's in the Amphiboly.
 I argue that incongruent counterparts pose a paradox for a view according to which the intellect is the sole faculty of cognition because such a view conceptualizes the objects as being independent of one another.
 And I motivate Kant's solution, which says that the inner determination of such objects is only possible through their outer relation to space, as saying that our grasp of the difference between a left and a right hand reveals the need for a model according to which objects are conceptualized as parts of a common world, and that this is ensured by taking our understanding to be conditioned by space as the form of our sensibility.

 Drawing on two of Kant's pre-critical writings, his Nova Dilucidatio from 1755, and his essay The Only Possible Proof of the Existence of God from 1763, I argue that the conception of form that Kant puts forward in his Inaugural Dissertation from 1770 is intended to address one of the main issues he sees in Leibniz's philosophy.
-According to Leibniz's conception of substances, objects cannot genuine interact with one anohter and form a real unity.
+According to Leibniz's conception of substances, objects cannot genuinely interact with one another and form a real unity.
 Any appearance of such a relation and unity is merely due to a pre-established harmony.
-In trying to work out a conception of substances and their origin that makes possible the formers' actual outward relatability and true unity, I explain how Kant's conception of form grows out of the attempt to address this problem.
+In trying to work out a conception of substances that makes possible their actual outward relatability and true unity, I explain how Kant's conception of form grows out of the attempt to address this problem.

 5. "Against the Leibnizians: Euler and Kant on Absolute Space"

 In a short essay from 1748, Euler argues for an absolutist conception of space.
 The basis for his argument is Newton's first law of mechanics, the law of inertia.
 A few years later, in an essay from 1768, Kant also argues for an absolutist conception of space.
 But Kant bases his argument on more geometrical considerations.
-In this essay Kant comments on Euler's argument saying that although Euler points to a difficulty with the major alternative conception to the Newtonian one, namely the Leibnizian conception, Euler's argument fails as it leaves unconsidered the difficulties that come with the application of the laws of motion in the concrete.
-In this paper I compare Euler's and Kant's arguments and argue that Kant's argument accomplishes where he sees Euler's argument failing.
+Kant comments in his essay on Euler's argument saying that although Euler points to a difficulty with the major alternative conception to the Newtonian one, namely the Leibnizian conception, his argument fails as it leaves unconsidered the difficulties that come with the application of the laws of motion in the concrete.
+In this paper I compare Euler's and Kant's arguments and explain how Kant's argument accomplishes where he sees Euler's argument failing.

 Upcoming: